Anatolij Kovtun: Later life and death

-Following his professional career, Kovtun ran a basketball school in Lviv in Ukraine and worked as an sports agent for basketball players.
+Following his professional career, Kovtun ran a basketball school in Lviv in Ukraine and worked as a sports agent for basketball players.
 He died on 22 February 2005 at the age of 44.

 Personal life

 Kovtun was married to Natalia Kovtun and together they had two daughters.
 His older daughter, Mariia Kovtun, played college basketball for Lamar University and Texas Woman's University, and professionally in Europe.